-Thus when there are no IGL in the network the algorithm GOSSIP_DP terminates after at most |V| iterations and when it terminates the routing tables contain the optimal polices.
+Thus, when there are no IGL in the network the algorithm GOSSIP_DP terminates after at most |V| iterations, and when it terminates the routing tables contain the optimal polices.

 Lemma 3.3 (GOSSIP_DP Termination With IGL): The algorithm GOSSIP_DP terminates after at most $j = f(\epsilon)$ iterations, when there are information gathering loops in the network.
-At termination $PN^{j}[v, s{k}]$ contains the optimal policies up to a factor
+At termination $PN^{j}[v, s{k}]$ contains the optimal policies up to a factor of ε .

-Following Lemma 3.2 here we need to demonstrate the effect of adding IGLs to the network.
-We illustrated in section III-C that when adding an IGL to a network at some point the optimal policy directs the traveller to cycle.
+Proof: Following Lemma 3.2 here we need to demonstrate the effect of adding IGLs to the network.
+We illustrated in Section III-C that when adding an IGL to a network at some point the optimal policy directs the traveller to cycle.
 Each cycle reduces the policy costs further due to the increase in the probability to gather information.
-Thus if the optimal policy starts to cycle, it will cycle forever.
-The stoping condition, Eq.
-16, ensures that the algorithm stops and doesn't run forever.
-Because the optimal policy is set to cycle forever, stoping the cycling under the conditions in Eq.
-16 doesn't change the optimal policy.
-However, we stop the cycling and do not allow the optimal policy costs to converge to its final value.
-Thus the loop can carry an error in the order of ε .
-At most we can have m = |E| loops in the network thus the overall error is $O(m \cdot \epsilon)$.
+Thus, if the optimal policy starts to cycle, it will cycle forever.
+The stopping condition, (16), ensures that the algorithm stops and does not run forever.
+Because the optimal policy is set to cycle forever, stopping the cycling under the conditions in (16) does not change the optimal policy.
+However, we stop the cycling and do not allow the optimal policy cost to converge to its final value.
+Thus, the loop can carry an error in the order of ε .
+At most we can have m = |E| loops in the network; thus, the overall error is $O(m \cdot \epsilon)$.
 If we define $\epsilon' = \epsilon \cdot m$, we can conclude that at termination $PN^{j}[v, s{k}]$ contains the optimal policies up to a factor of ε' .

 Theorem 3.1 (GOSSIP_DP Correctness): The algorithm GOSSIP_DP provides the optimal policy for gossip networks when there are no information gathering loops (IGLs).
-When there are IGLs the algorithm provides an optimal $+\epsilon$ approximation.
+When there are IGLs, the algorithm provides an optimal $+\epsilon$ approximation.

-In order to show the GOSSIP_DP algorithm correctness we need to prove the following
+Proof: In order to show the GOSSIP_DP algorithm correctness, we need to prove the following;

-(a) At each iteration the algorithm contains the optimal policy for that iteration.
-This was proved in Lemma 3.1.

-(b) When the network doesn't contain information gathering loop the algorithm terminates with the optimal policy after j < |V| iterations.
-This was proved in Lemma 3.2.

-(c) When the network contain information gathering loop the algorithm terminates with the optimal policy up to a factor of ε after $j = f(\epsilon)$ iterations.
+- a) At each iteration the algorithm contains the optimal policy for that iteration.
+This was proved in Lemma 3.1. - b) When the network does not contain an information gathering loop, the algorithm terminates with the optimal policy after j < |V| iterations.
+This was proved in Lemma 3.2. - c) When the network does contain an information gathering loop, the algorithm terminates with the optimal policy up to a factor of ε after $j = f(\epsilon)$ iterations.
 This was proved in Lemma 3.3.